 Heather Draper, PT, DPT

-Heather Draper is a physical therapist with Functionize Health & Physical Therapy.
+Heather Draper was a interim physical therapist with Functionize Health & Physical Therapy.
 She specializes in treating patients with a variety of pelvic health conditions as well as low back, hip and SI pain.
 She earned her doctorate in physical therapy from the University of North Georgia where she participated in research related to diastasis recti causes, effects and treatment.
 Heather’s email is email@example.com.
 For more information visit www.functionizehealth.com.

 Benjamin D, van de Water A, Peiris C. Systematic review: Effects of exercise on diastasis of the rectus abdominis muscle in the antenatal and postnatal periods: a systematic review.
 Physiotherapy [serial online].
 March 1, 2014; 100:1-8.
 Available from: ScienceDirect, Ipswich, MA.